|Artwork: Jacques Moitoret|

 This collaboration between Holdsworth and the tuned-percussion-based Gong (of this period) is a true "fusion" record, although I think there's more tension between the two entities than mutual support.
 Allan's tendency towards more and more "synthetic" scales isn't particularly well-balanced by the "natural" percussion sounds of marimba and vibraphone.
 The most interesting thing here for me is the development of Allan's use of the tremolo bar and extended harmony in his solos.

-Up until this point, one could say Allan was a brilliant guitarist, with stunning technique and an individual legato style.
-However, from his first solo here in "Expresso", he essentially establishes himself as one of the great 20th century innovators.
+This album is also remarkable because Allan seems to have initiated a stylistic leap here.
+Up until this point, one could say that Holdsworth was a brilliant guitarist, with stunning technique, an individual legato style and some clever takes on the diminished scale.
+However, from his first solo here (in "Expresso"), he essentially establishes himself as one of the great 20th century guitar improvisors.
 Prior to this album, the use of tremolo bar articulation and extended harmony had never really been employed in such a lyrical style.
-This concept would make huge leaps in the ensuing years, but I think this is where a "thread of lunacy" really begins (it's probably worth noting that his new custom Dick Knight Strat might have inspired him to explore some new territory).
+This concept would develop in huge leaps in the ensuing years, but I think this is where a "thread of lunacy" really begins (it's also probably worth noting that his new custom Dick Knight Strat might have inspired him to explore some new territory).

 0:00: Intro: descending harmony line.

 0:04: Accented rising figures expand to main melody groove with added brass ornaments.